 The head of state noted that Belarus will never be a source of any wars and conflicts, especially with regard to Poland.
 “We do not need this,” he said.

-Alexander Lukashenko called on the media, who are positioning themselves as independent, to be more objective and use the same criteria when informing of such facts.
+Aleksandr Lukashenko called on the media, who are positioning themselves as independent, to be more objective and use the same criteria when informing of such facts.